-Opening in August 2017, Thaden School will offer an integrative educational program that provides students with a broad foundation in the sciences and humanities, and enables them to move across disciplines and explore their dynamic connections, inside and outside of the classroom.
-In addition to our core curriculum, we will offer three signature programs — Wheels, Reels, and Meals — that allow students to combine multiple fields of study and engage with our community in ways that foster a sense of civic and global responsibility.
+Thaden School offers an integrative educational program that provides students with a broad foundation in the sciences and humanities, enabling them to move across disciplines and explore their dynamic connections, inside and outside of the classroom.
+In addition to our core curriculum, we offer three signature programs — Wheels, Reels, and Meals — that allow students to combine multiple fields of study and engage with our community in ways that foster a sense of civic and global responsibility.

-Our Meals program for food education will introduce students to the scientific, economic, and cultural dimensions of the plate.
-Lunch itself will be an essential ingredient in a Thaden education: students will be given a full hour to nourish not only the body but also the mind over meals that advance the educational mission of the school.
+Our Meals program for food education introduces students to the scientific, economic, and cultural dimensions of the plate.
+Lunch itself is an essential ingredient in a Thaden education: students have a full hour to nourish not only the body but also the mind over meals that advance the educational mission of the school.
 And much of that food for thought will be grown on campus and prepared by students in our teaching kitchen so that they can better understand the nature of our regional food systems and all that goes into the making of a meal.

-We invite applications for Thaden’s founding Food Education Specialist.
-Reporting to the Director for Campus Life, the Food Education Specialist will work closely with the school’s leadership team and faculty to develop the vision, infrastructure, partnerships, and resources needed to bring the Meals program to life.
+To support the continuing development of our Meals program, we invite applications for an additional Food Education Specialist position.
+Reporting to the Director of Campus Life, Food Education Specialists will work closely with the school’s leadership team and faculty to develop the vision, infrastructure, partnerships, and resources needed to advance the goals of the Meals program.

 guide students through the planting, cultivation, and maintenance of the teaching garden